eclipse-openj9/openj9/doc/compiler/jitserver/OptionsDev.md

 SPDX-License-Identifier: EPL-2.0 OR Apache-2.0 OR GPL-2.0 WITH Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 -->

-# JITServer options handling
+# JITServer Options Handling

-Options parsing happens mostly in `control/J9Options.cpp`.
-Parsing of the -XX:JITServer options happens mostly in `fePostProcess` and a few helper functions.
-If you want to add a suboption that should probably go in `JITServerParseCommonOptions`.
+JITServer introduces new command line options.
+Most of them configure JITServer parameters, such as network timeout, or server's IP address.
+Such options begin with `-XX:JITServer*` and are processed in `JITServerParseCommonOptions()`.
 The values of most options are stored in the `PersistentInfo` after they are parsed.

+Another important function is `setupJITServerOptions()`.
+Executed during VM startup, it disables unsupported optimizations and modifies some heuristics.

+## Client-side options

+A client must send its command line options to the server. `-Xjit` options are used to enable/disable optimizations/tracing options, while other options specify compilation-relevant VM parameters.
+For instance, `-Xgc` specifies a Garbage Collection policy.
+Despite the server not performing any GC, not knowing the right policy can affect functional correctness of the compiled code.

-Two functions `packOptions` and `unpackOptions` are used for sending options specified at the client to the server, so that it is not necessary to specify the same options on both the client and server.
-However, at the moment there is still some code that checks for command line options directly instead of going through the options for the current compilation.
-So for those options you must specify them at both the client and the server.
-You usually don't need to worry about this, but if some option doesn't seem to be working you may want to try adding it to the server as well.
+Two functions - `J9::Options::packOptions` and `J9::Options::unpackOptions` are used for serializing and deserializing client options, respectively.
+All relevant options must be sent to the server, but if some option doesn't seem to be working you may want to try adding it to the server as well.
+If it starts working, then the above functions must be modified to handle the missing option.
 There are also a few options which are not sent because they are uncommon and difficult to serialize.
 Such options are set to `NULL` within `packOptions`.

-In `J9::Options::fePostProcessJIT` there is some code that sets other options depending on whether we are in client or server mode.
-Most of these are workarounds or heuristics.
+Serialized options are sent to the server with each compilation request.
+This is done for every compilation, because option subsets may enable or disable options for a subset of methods.